The closest alternatives to Mustard Powder are Yellow Mustard, Dijon Mustard, Horseradish Powder, Wasabi Powder, and Horseradish Sauce.

 The taste is strong yet gentle - slightly tangy and sweet with an intense spicy rush.

-Wasabi powder can also make an excellent alternative to mustard powder in some dishes because of its unique characteristics.
+Wasabi powder can also make an excellent alternative to mustard powder in some dishes because of its unique characteristics - refer to wasabi substitute ideas for spice when adjusting flavors.

 All you have to do is mix it with water and add it to your recipe for a distinctive flavor that won't overwhelm the overall dish.